Benian Toksöz

 and i think for many people that lever is really dialed down. most people have some distraction, most of the time (me included). what i have noticed over the last years is that the higher my presence got (through years of daily meditation, journaling and other practices), the more i can fully be in the moment, fully experiencing what is in front of me — and not the internals of my mind.

-i would say meditation is the most important exercise to practice this, but it is also discipline to come back to the moment once you notice that you drift off and actually don't fully listen to what your friend is saying. when you drift off in your own thoughts about what they just said, noticing that, and then willfully forcing yourself to come back to the friend's story.
+i would say meditation is the most important exercise to practice this. but it is also discipline to come back to the moment once you notice that you've drifted off and aren't fully listening to what your friend is saying. when you drift off into your own thoughts about what they just said — noticing that, and then willfully forcing yourself to come back to your friend's story.

 2. letting yourself be touched

-if we were to focus on presence alone, we might conclude that monks that just meditate the whole day and with a lot of presence wipe the floors and water the plants must be living fully. and maybe they are, but from my point of view, we are on this earth in the human experience to fully experience its beauty, its ugliness, everything.
+if we were to focus on presence alone, we might conclude that monks who just meditate the whole day, and with a lot of presence wipe the floors and water the plants, must be living fully. and maybe they are. but from my point of view, we are on this earth in the human experience to fully experience its beauty, its ugliness, everything.

-and that means letting yourself be fully touched by the things that are going on around you. letting yourself feel the pain of a breakup fully. the pain about the wars that are going on in the world. the joy of being with your friends. the anxiety about what to do with your life and how to manage being an adult in this world.
+and that means letting yourself be fully touched by the things going on around you. letting yourself feel the pain of a breakup fully. the pain about the wars in the world. the joy of being with your friends. the anxiety about what to do with your life and how to manage being an adult in this world.

 i feel like sometimes there is a resistance to that, but actually this is the whole point. when feeling angry or sad or afraid or joyful about something, it sometimes feels like something is wrong, that i shouldn't be feeling that way, that i need to come back to a 'happy' state. but life is exactly about that experience.

-i think this combined with the presence, and with the ability to consciously experience these emotions and being at peace with that experience is the point.
+i think this combined with presence — and with the ability to consciously experience these emotions and being at peace with that experience — is the point.

 3. action

-we talked a lot about experiencing and letting the outside come in fully. but i think there is also something around going from inside to the outside. about shaping your surroundings.
+we talked a lot about experiencing and letting the outside come in fully. but i think there is also something about going from inside to outside. about shaping our surroundings.

-we are interrelational. we all have the desire to create.
+we are interrelational. we all have the desire to create, to impact, to be useful.